-At the state level, Maryland has fared better than most states but has still been forced to face tough times and tough choices.
-Fiscal 2009 saw general fund revenues decline by 5% as all major revenue sources, except the lottery, fell.
-Unemployment shot to 7.3%, the highest level since the early 1980s, with construction and finance sectors particularly being hard hit.
-For FY 10, general fund revenues fell an additional 4% forcing the state to go back into the budget and make reductions of \$1.1 billion over and above the cuts already made in the 2010 budget.
+Source: Organization for Economic Co-operation and Development Factbook 2010 particularly being hard hit.
+For fiscal 2010, general fund revenues fell an additional 4 percent forcing the state to go back into the budget and make reductions of \$1.1 billion over and above the cuts already made.
 Entering the 2011 (fiscal 2012) General Assembly session, the state faced an estimated \$1.1 billion gap between the revenues projected to come in and the dollars needed to run agencies at the level of service equal to 2011.